Helping Children in Crisis for 50 Years

 In partnership with Family Service Centre, Wide Horizons For Children launches a Community Development program in India to preserve and strengthen vulnerable families.

-Wide Horizons For Children begins its support of vocation training for orphans aging out of institutional care in Moldova.
+Wide Horizons For Children begins its support of vocational training for orphans aging out of institutional care in Moldova.

 Wide Horizons For Children begins its Child Sponsorship program in Guatemala to support families living in poverty and their children who are at risk for abandonment.